Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 2. Output Encoding
+The "output encoding" section in your Secure Coding Practices checklist focuses on ensuring that data leaving your application is secure and properly formatted.
+It involves practices such as conducting encoding on trusted systems, utilizing established encoding routines, and contextually encoding or sanitizing data before returning it to clients.
+This helps prevent security vulnerabilities by ensuring that all data is presented in a safe and well-structured manner, especially when it originated from untrusted sources.
+Proper output encoding safeguards against issues like cross-site scripting (XSS) and injection attacks by ensuring that data is correctly processed for the intended interpreter and presentation medium.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 2.1 | Conduct all encoding on a trusted system | Ensure that all encoding of output data is performed on the server, not on the client side, to prevent tampering and security vulnerabilities. | When generating HTML for a web page, the server should encode special characters to prevent cross-site scripting (XSS) vulnerabilities. |